zulip/zulip/contrib_bots/bots/yoda/readme.md

 On the pop-up that comes up, click on the **COPY** button.
 This is your Mashape API key.
 It is used to authenticate.
-Store it in the `yoda_bot.config` file.
+Store it in the `yoda.config` file.

-The `yoda_bot.config` file should be located at `~/yoda_bot.config`.
+The `yoda.config` file should be located at `~/yoda.config`.

 Example input:

-    @yoda You will learn how to speak like me someday.
+    @mention-bot You will learn how to speak like me someday.

-If you need help while the bot is running just input `@yoda help`.
+If you need help while the bot is running just input `@mention-bot help`.

 ## Running the bot

-Here is an example of running the "yoda_bot" bot from inside a Zulip repo:
+Here is an example of running the "yoda" bot from inside a Zulip repo:

     cd ~/zulip/contrib_bots
-    ./run.py bots/yoda_bot/yoda_bot.py --config-file ~/.zuliprc-prod
+    ./run.py bots/yoda/yoda.py --config-file ~/.zuliprc-prod

 Once the bot code starts running, you will see a message explaining how to use the bot, as well as